PyPSA/pypsa-usa/README.md

 The model draws data from:

 - The [BreakthroughEnergy](https://www.breakthroughenergy.org/) transmission network model.
 This model has 82,071 bus network, 41,083 substations, and 104,192 lines across the three interconnections.
-- Powerplant Data can be drawn from three options: the Breakthrough Network, the WECC Anchor Data Set Production Cost Model, or the [PUDL](https://catalystcoop-pudl.readthedocs.io/en/latest/index.html#) dataset. (only breakthrough functioning currently in master branch)
+- Powerplant Data can be drawn from three options: the Breakthrough Network, the WECC Anchor Data Set Production Cost Model, or the EIA++
 - Historical load data from the EIA via the [GridEmissions](https://github.com/jdechalendar/gridemissions/) tool.
 - Forecasted load data from the [WECC ADS PCM](https://www.wecc.org/ReliabilityModeling/Pages/AnchorDataSet.aspx).
 - Renewable time series based on ERA5, assembled using the atlite tool.